 - Kristi M. King, Ph.D., CHES, associate professor, University of Louisville Department of Health and Sport Sciences

-- Kupper A. Wintergerst, M.D., FAAP, chief, pediatric endocrinology; director, Wendy Novak Diabetes Center, Norton Children’s Endocrinology
+- Kupper A. Wintergerst, M.D., FAAP, chief, pediatric endocrinology; director, Wendy Novak Diabetes Institute, Norton Children’s Endocrinology